1jour1vin

 Wine rated (2025 guide) 94/100

-A fresh and intriguing nose, almost Burgundian in its expression, with delicately pinot-like fruit.
-Voluptuous, it is adorned with captivating notes of violet and violet candy.
-On the palate, it gradually increases in intensity, with a sappy side and a dazzling freshness.
-2026-2040
+A fresh and intriguing nose, almost Burgundian in character, with delicate Pinot-like fruit.
+Sensual, it is adorned with captivating notes of violet and violet candy.
+On the palate, it gradually builds in intensity, with a sap-like quality and dazzling freshness.
+2026–2040

 Yves Beck